DuckDuckPig/CH-QUACK/FinalPipeline/README.md

 - As written, this code will perform 50 EUV-only iterations of ACWE to enlarge regions of the initial seed in order to filter out filament regions.
 The number of EUV-only iterations can be changed by adjusting the variable `switch` located in the `Key Variable` cell.
 - Like the scripts in [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE): "The script will assume that the data are organized by CR, with a sub directory for each record time in the `.csv` file in the `DownloadLists` subfolder within the `DatasetTools` directory.
 Both `DownloadByRotation.py` and `RebuildDataset.py` will organize the dataset appropriately."

-The file `Extensions/ISWAT/Standard/runACWEunipolarityISWAT.py` is a version of `Standard/runACWEunipolarity.py` that has been modified to accpet the preprocessed `.save` files provide by [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
+The file `Extensions/ISWAT/Standard/runACWEunipolarityISWAT.py` is a version of `Standard/runACWEunipolarity.py` that has been modified to accept the preprocessed `.save` files provide by [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
 Please note:

 - The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories.
 - As written, this code will perform 50 EUV-only iterations of ACWE to enlarge regions of the initial seed in order to filter out filament regions.
 The number of EUV-only iterations can be changed by adjusting the variable `switch` located in the `Key Variable` cell.

 ## Analyzing Final Pipeline
 ### `Standard/Analysis`
-This folder contains the following tools for analzing the daily cadence dataset:
+This folder contains the following tools for analyzing the daily cadence dataset:

-- `AnalyseDailyCadenceData.py`: Calculate the total area in Mm<sup>2</sup> of all regions identifed as CHs.
+- `AnalyseDailyCadenceData.py`: Calculate the total area in Mm<sup>2</sup> of all regions identified as CHs.
-- `HMIscaleMagneticAnalysis.py`: Calculate the area in Mm<sup>2</sup>, the projection-corrected mean magnetic field density, and the projection-corrected mean unsigned magnetic field density for each indiviudal region in each segmentation.
-This code uses the Level 1 HMI data, repojecting the segmentation to allign with HMI data.
+- `HMIscaleMagneticAnalysis.py`: Calculate the area in Mm<sup>2</sup>, the projection-corrected mean magnetic field density, and the projection-corrected mean unsigned magnetic field density for each individual region in each segmentation.
+This code uses the Level 1 HMI data, reprojecting the segmentation to align with HMI data.
-- `MagneticAnalysis.py`: Calculate the area in Mm<sup>2</sup>, the projection-corrected mean magnetic field density, and the projection-corrected mean unsigned magnetic field density for each indiviudal region in each segmentation.
-This code uses the Level 1.5 HMI data, which has been repojected to match the scale and orientation of the segmentations.
+- `MagneticAnalysis.py`: Calculate the area in Mm<sup>2</sup>, the projection-corrected mean magnetic field density, and the projection-corrected mean unsigned magnetic field density for each individual region in each segmentation.
+This code uses the Level 1.5 HMI data, which has been reprojected to match the scale and orientation of the segmentations.
-- `Plot Date Data.ipynb`: Display the total area of each segmenation in Mm<sup>2</sup> and pixels as well as a rolling average of area for a user-specifed size.
+- `Plot Date Data.ipynb`: Display the total area of each segmentation in Mm<sup>2</sup> and pixels as well as a rolling average of area for a user-specified size.
-  - Reqires the output of `AnalyseDailyCadenceData.py`
+  - Requires the output of `AnalyseDailyCadenceData.py`
-  - User can change the window size for the rolling average by adjusting the varible `window` in `In[6]`.
+  - User can change the window size for the rolling average by adjusting the variable `window` in `In[6]`.
 - `Plot Mag Data-MethodComparison.ipynb`: Plot a comparison between the output of `HMIscaleMagneticAnalysis.py` and `MagneticAnalysis.py`.
-- `Plot Mag Data.ipynb`: Plot the output of `MagneticAnalysis.py`, including the total number of CHs identified in each segmentation, and a rolling average of for a user-specifed window size.
+- `Plot Mag Data.ipynb`: Plot the output of `MagneticAnalysis.py`, including the total number of CHs identified in each segmentation, and a rolling average of for a user-specified window size.
-  - User can change the window size for the rolling average by adjusting the varible `window` in `In[9]`.
+  - User can change the window size for the rolling average by adjusting the variable `window` in `In[9]`.

 ### `FinalPipeline/Extensions/ISWAT/Standard/Analysis`
-Evaulate the new QUACK pipeline on the dataset from [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
+Evaluate the new QUACK pipeline on the dataset from [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).

 - `Comparison With ACWE.ipynb`: Display side-by-side comparison between QUACK and the original ACWE segmentations.
-- `Visualize Special Case.ipynb`: Display side-by-side comparison between QUACK and the original ACWE segmentations, providing addititinal information about the area of filament regions in both pixels, and Mm<sup>2</sup>, provided that the user specifies which regions are filaments.
+- `Visualize Special Case.ipynb`: Display side-by-side comparison between QUACK and the original ACWE segmentations, providing additional information about the area of filament regions in both pixels, and Mm<sup>2</sup>, provided that the user specifies which regions are filaments.

 ### Additional Tools
 The file `FinalPipeline/Standard/SanityCheck.py` was used to verify that `FinalPipeline/Standard/runACWEunipolarity.py` operates correctly by comparing it to `HMI_Experiments/TestSeedingMethods/runACWEmixProcessUnipolarity.py`